Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/MCAmericanEngine.rst

 .. hint:: Why two processes are required in MCAmericanEngine and only one process, pricing, is enough for European Option Monte Carlo engine?

     | For European Option, the exercise price of the stork at the last time step :math:`T` needs to be and only need to be calculated.
 However, for American Option, the exercise price of the stock at all time steps :math:`t, 0 \leq t \leq T` are required to be computed.
-Therefore, the mathematical model of American Option Monte Carlo employs several basis functions, refer to Equation :eq:`expect_calc`.
+Therefore, the mathematical model of American Option Monte Carlo employs several basis functions, refer to the Equation :eq:`expect_calc`.
     | In the aspect of basis functions, the European Option employed only one basis function: :math:`S_T`, where :math:`T` is the maturity date.
 By introducing multiple basis functions, the coefficients are also introduced.
 Thus, the calibration process is deployed to compute these coefficients.

 Calibration Process
 ---------------------
-Calibration process aims to calculate the coefficients that will be used in the pricing process.
+Calibration process aims to calculate the coefficients that are used in the pricing process.

 The detailed calculation process is as follows:

 1. Generate uniform random numbers with Mersenne Twister UNiform MT19937 Random Number Generator (RNG) followed by Inverse Cumulative Normal (ICN) uniform random numbers.
 Thereafter, generate independent stock paths with the uniform random numbers and Black-Sholes path generator.
 The default paths (samples) number used in the calibration process is 4096.
 Thus, 4096 random numbers are generated for each time step :math:`t`.
 2. Refer to Equation :eq:`expect_calc`, :math:`a`, :math:`b`, :math:`c`, :math:`d` are the unknown coefficients that should be calculated.
-We denote these coefficients as :math:`x`, so
+Denote these coefficients as :math:`x`, so

 .. math::
         x = \begin{bmatrix}